Kobo Elipsa: two-minute review

-The Elipsa’s large size means it’s heavier than most traditional ereaders.
+The Elipsa’s large size means it’s heavier than most popular ereaders, which also happen to be smaller.
 Where most ereaders weigh around 200g or less, the Kobo Elipsa is a much heavier 383g for the tablet alone.
-That’s lighter than the 10.3-inch Onyx Boox Note Air (which weighs 420g) but still feels heavy in the hand.
+That’s lighter than the 10.3-inch Onyx Boox Note Air (which weighs 420g) and the Amazon Kindle Scribe (433g), but still feels heavy in the hand.
 It takes getting used to, but is a little unwieldy when used either in bed or on public transport.
 We also found that the most comfortable way to use it as a note-taking device was to have it on a table.

 On the side of the wider bezel is the power button, which we found to be too small and awkwardly placed to find.
-Beside that is a USB-C port – another first for Kobo – for charging and transferring files.
+Beside that is a USB-C port – the first Kobo ereader to adopt it – for charging and transferring files.

 Unlike the plastic tablet, the Kobo Stylus is all metal, made of aluminum.
 There are two buttons conveniently situated where your thumb or forefinger would be – one to highlight when reading, the other to erase.
 Erasing triggers a page refresh, removing any ghosting or shading from the writing.
 The stylus is powered by a single AAA battery, which means there will be some ongoing cost to maintaining the pen.
 It’s important to note that the Kobo Stylus is proprietary and no other stylus will work with the Elipsa.
 So if the nib suffers from wear and tear, you will need to buy the replacement tips from Kobo.